 Building a website from scratch can be quite daunting.
 You need to take care of a lot of things, like estimating your business website cost, creating good content for your blog, building business strategies, and promoting it on various social media platforms.

-Although you can’t set a definite amount for your website cost, an average business website would cost you around $1000 – $3000 depending on a lot of different factors that we’re going to discuss.
+Although you can’t set a definite amount for website making cost, an average business website would cost you around $1000 – $3000 depending on a lot of different factors that we’re going to discuss.

 Without much ado, let’s unveil the 5 major costs required for website making.
 These aspects are critical for any website, big or small.

 When you think of creating a brand, deciding on your brand’s domain name consumes a lot of time; and it should.

 Before knowing the cost of buying a domain, you must first know what is a domain name and why it’s the first step towards making a website.

 A domain name is the web address where visitors can access your website.
 Simply put, it’s the name of your website in the URL.

 As soon as you pick a domain, it becomes your identity because it’s the name that people will see, relate to, or remember.
 Thereby, you must do a lot of homework before choosing the “Name” for your website.

 Now let’s move to the financial part i.e., the Domain Cost.